inkandfeet/inkdb/README.md

 Using a second device/logging in:
 1. Authenticate with the server over SSL.
-2. Recieve pub/priv pair via SSL and session token
+2. Recieve pub/priv pair via SSL and session token (that stays for the time you set.)
 3. Follow 1-5 above.

 Data access/reads and writes: